kstenerud/concise-encoding/cte-specification.md

   * Type compatible with CBE (Concise Binary Encoding)

 Structure
 ---------

-A CTE document consists of a single, top-level object.
+A CTE document is a UTF-8 encoded text document consisting of a single, top-level object.
 You can store multiple objects in a document by making the top level object a container.

 Whitespace is used to separate elements in a container or array.
-Maps separate keys and values using a colon `:`, and key-value pairs with whitespace.
+Maps separate keys and values using a colon `:`, and key-value pairs using whitespace.

 Example: